 Since Karen asked, and since I feel like we’re really on the cusp of something here—a growing interest in how our fabrics are made and where they come from which I very much want to be a part of—these are the suppliers of traceable, sustainable fabrics I’ve found so far.

 Organic Cotton Plus is probably the most comprehensive source I have so far.
 They have a big “Made in USA” section of organic cotton fabrics grown and processed here.
 They carry lots of undyed and colorgrown fabrics, both knit and woven.

-Alabama Chanin is just all kids of cool, sustainable, and handmade, and they sell American made organic cotton jersey in quite a few colors.
-I haven’t tried it myself yet, but since it’s the same fabric used in their collections it should be awesome.
+Alabama Chanin is all about sustainable and handmade, and they sell American made organic cotton jersey in quite a few colors, the same fabric used in their collections.

 Vreseis is the shop of Sally Fox, the pioneer of colorgrown cotton in the US.
 Everything she does is done with so much thoughtfulness.
 She’s now raising sheep and wheat to make a true biodynamic farm.
 Her shop offers a few fabrics, as well as yarns and fiber.

-A Verb for Keeping Warm has a small but growing collection of local fabrics, including some from Sally Fox, and others from the same mill that makes the Community Supported Cloth.
+A Verb for Keeping Warm has a small but growing collection of local fabrics, including some from Sally Fox.
 They also carry some special imported sustainable fabrics, like Khadi cloth from India and naturally dyed batiks.
 Plus of course their own range of naturally dyed yarns, some of which are made with US wool too!

 Fabrics Made Elsewhere

 Offset Warehouse carries fabrics from all over, and they are quite transparent about where each fabric comes from and how it was made, if it is certified organic or sustainable, etc. They carry some truly beautiful and low-carbon handwoven/handprinted fabrics from around the world.